Freedom of Expression Policy: Procedures & Operating Rules

 VIII.
 Reasonable manner

-At least one of the requesters of the demonstration must always be present at the demonstration.
+For Large Demonstrations, at least one of the requesters of the demonstration must always be present at the demonstration.

-Masking to avoid identification is not permitted.
+Masking to avoid identification is not permitted at demonstrations of any size.

 IX.
 Approval process

-Exceptions to these implementing procedure and operating rules must be made in the written request and will be reviewed and considered by the Committee.
+Requests for exceptions to these implementing procedure and operating rules must be made in the written request and will be reviewed and considered by the Committee.

 The request remains unapproved until receipt of formal written approval from the Committee.